 Truth is, a well-maintained WordPress site beats a neglected Drupal site any day.
 Security and scalability come from disciplined updates, not the platform alone.

 Your website is where donors give, volunteers sign up, and your story grows.
-Choose a CMS that supports your mission for the next 3–5 years, not just today.
+Choose a CMS for charities that supports your mission for the next 3–5 years, not just today.

 At AddWeb Solution, we help nonprofits build secure, scalable websites—whatever platform you choose.